IHE/RAD.IRA/input/pagecontent/rad-x10.md

 #### 2:4.X10.4.1 Error Notification Message

 The Manager sends an error event to Subscribers indicating that it detected an error.

-Manager shall support sending such messages to more than one Subscribers.
+The Manager shall support sending such messages to more than one Subscribers.
 The Subscriber shall support handling such messages from more than one Manager.

 ##### 2:4.X10.4.1.1 Trigger Events